Skip to main content

 Keuss ended up being a somewhat serverless queue system, where the server or common parts are bare storage systems such as redis or mongodb.
 There is no need for any extra keuss server in between clients and storage (although an actual keuss-server does exist, serving a different purpose on top of plain keuss).
 Thus, all keuss actually lays at the client side.

-• On v1.6.0 Pipelines were added: pipelines are based on queues where moving elements to one queue to another is totally atomic, thus allowing the creation of ETL-like graphs where moving from oen queue to the next is perfectly transcational (element guaranteed to end up in exactly one queue) (see here)
+• On v1.6.0 Pipelines were added: pipelines are based on queues where moving elements to one queue to another is totally atomic, thus allowing the creation of ETL-like graphs where moving from oen queue to the next is perfectly transactional (element guaranteed to end up in exactly one queue) (see here)